diam0ndkiller/RPI-web/README.md

 # RPI-web
 Web Page for a Raspberry Pi with hostapd and smb

 New `installer.sh`!!!
 It does basically the same as below.
 Run it as root.
-After install, you will have to go through the `config/sudoscript.py` and replace wifi interface names though.
+After install, you will have to go through the `config/sudoscript.py` and `config/iftop-rpi-service.sh` and replace wifi interface names though.

 This is a collection of web pages to be run on a Raspberry Pi.
 It has built-in `apache2` configuration, so use Apache as the web server.
 It also includes configuration for `hostapd`, `dnsmasq` and `dhcpcd`.
 In my setup, my Raspberry Pi is running as a WiFi access point, so that is my main router interface.
 This web page also supports `smb` configuration and built-in access to a NAS directory.
 To use that feature, create a folder called `share` anywhere on your system and link it to the `naspi` directory of this page.